6 Ways to Get the Musty Smell Out of Clothes and Towels

 3. Enzyme Odor Removers

 The BioKleen product was better than the product from the local farm store, because it was odor free.
 Strangely, the farm store product had a heavy, perfume-like scent.
-Click here to order BioKleen Bac-Out.
+Get BioKleen Bac-Out here.

 4. 20 Mule Team Borax

 To pretreat, soak towels in a tub of hot water and 1/2 cup 20 Mule Team Borax for an hour before washing.
-Wash as normal.
-Click here to purchase 20 Mule Team Borax.
+Wash your clothes as normal.
+Get 20 Mule Team Borax here.

-Sunlight also breaks down elastic and spandex with repeated exposure – like it makes plastic brittle.
+Sunlight also breaks down elastic and spandex with repeated exposure, the same way it makes plastic brittle.
 The odor removal power of sunlight also works much better on natural fibers such as cotton, and not so well on synthetics.

 See Prairie Pin Pouch Handmade Clothespin Bag for an old fashioned clothespin bag option and Kevin’s Quality Clothespins -The Best Clothespins You’ve Ever Used for heavy duty clothespins.
 (You can also learn How to Make Wool Dryer Balls to reduce drying time in the clothes dryer.)